alicht/heroku-deployment/passport2.md

 // all other routes go below here
 ```
 `cookie-parser` is similar to `body-parser` but it parses request cookies.
-Passport stores user auth info into cookies.
+Passport stores user auth info into cookies. `cookie-parser` makes sure it's the same cookie every single time, information about user.
+To tie stuff from movies and directors to our users.

 `express-session`  will allow us to bounce user auth info back and forth every request, so the user doesn't have to reauthenticate every time they visit a new url on our app.